RAO-EPFL/end2end-SO/README.md

 [Paper Link](PLACEHOLDER) | [ICML 2023](https://icml.cc)

 ## Dependencies and Installation
 The code is written in Python.
-All required packages can be found in the `requirements.txt` file.
+All required packages can be found in the `requirements.txt` file, we use Python 3.9.12 for our experiments.
 To install the dependencies, run the following command:

 ```
 pip install -r requirements.txt